Roneys Fon Firmino Gomes: Victims

 Edinalva José da Paz: killed at age 19 by asphyxiation, her body was discovered on December 7, 2010.
 Roneys did not admit to this murder, but the victim's phone was found to be in possession of one of the killer's friends.

 Mara Josiane dos Santos: 36 years old, strangled.
-Her body was found on July 27, 2017.
+Her body was found on July 27, 2015.
 It was along with Mara's clothes that police found a piece of Roneys' car, leading to his arrest.

+Roseli Maria de Souza: 31 years old, strangled.
+Her body was found in July 2014.

+Silmara Aparecida de Melo: strangled to death in 2012.

+Jane Doe: an unidentified victim's body was found on August 19, 2013, killed by stabbing.

 Judgement and penalties

-The first case in Maringá on March 14, 2019 was that of Edinalva, who died in 2010.
+The first case in Maringá on March 14, 2019, was that of Edinalva, who died in 2010.
 The defendant answered for the crimes of double-qualified homicide (through asphyxiation and through concealment, since he would have deceived the victim by saying that they would it sexual) and corpse concealment.

 In the case of Mara Josiane, the defendant was responsible for concealment of the corpse and for murder with four qualifications: clumsy motive, asphyxia, dissimulation (appeal that made the victim's defense difficult) and femicide.

 In total, Roneys was convicted for six murders and concealment of corpses.

 Roneys will face more trials during Summer 2020 for the murders of Mara Josiane dos Santos and Roseli Maria de Souza.